serhiipylypchuk1991/tags_test/README.md

 $ yarn
 ```

-### 3. Run documentation on the local server and explore it
+### 3. Run the documentation on the local server and explore it

 ```
 $ yarn start